DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-01-13-withdrawing-an-application.md

 We previously explored a [very different way to let providers close an application at any time](/manage-teacher-training-applications/closing-an-application/).

-But we weren’t happy with it for several reasons.
+But we were not happy with it for several reasons.

 Firstly, having a process called ‘close application’ (which was a new term) didn’t always make sense.
 For example, when making a decision the choices were ‘make offer’ and ‘close application’.